The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 What type of water purifier is best for trail running?

 The best water cleaning system for trail runners is lightweight, compact, effective, easy to use, and quick.
-It can either be a filtration system or a chemical or UV light purification system.
-During long days on the trail, stopping to filter water can gobble up precious daylight — especially if it requires getting off the trail to access a good water source.
-Therefore, a water filter or purifier that’s easy to access and deploy and fast to use is ideal.
+Filtration, chemical treatment, or UV light treatment are all excellent purification methods for runners.
+During long days on the trail, stopping to filter water can gobble up precious time — so we recommend a water filter or purifier that’s easy to access, quick to deploy, and fast to use.

-For runners who prefer to run with a hydration bladder, the Sawyer Mini Water Filtration System may be a good option since it’s super lightweight and can be used in line with a hydration bladder hose.
+For runners who prefer to run with a hydration bladder, the Sawyer Mini Water Filtration System may be a good option, because it’s quite lightweight and is compatible with a hydration bladder hose.

-Or, if you know you’ll be near clear water, you may opt for SteriPen Ultralight UV Water Purifier, as it’s so lightweight, small, and quick.
+Or, if you know you’ll be near clear water, you may opt for the lightweight, small, and quick SteriPen Ultralight UV Water Purifier.
+The SteriPen is also a great option if you’re traveling in an area where waterborne viruses are more common.

-When choosing the best water filtration or purification system, consider how you prefer to drink water on the trail — from smaller soft flasks or a bladder with a hose.
-Next, consider how you’ll carry the filter or purifier and what seems the most comfortable and convenient.
-Finally, consider which tool seems easy and intuitive to you.
+When choosing the best water filtration or purification system, consider how you prefer to drink water on the trail.
+Do you like smaller soft flasks or a bladder with a hose?
+Next, consider the most comfortable and convenient ways of carrying the filter or purifier.
+From there, you can choose the tool that seems easy and intuitive to you.

 How safe are water filters for trail running?

-Since water filters eliminate 99.9999% of bacteria and 99.99% of protozoa, they make water very safe to drink.
-The only microorganisms they don’t effectively remove are viruses.
-If you’re filtering water in an area with harmful viruses, then it’s a good idea to use a backup option like the SteriPen Ultralight UV Water Purifier.
+Since water filters remove 99.9999% of bacteria and 99.99% of protozoa, they make water very safe to drink.
+Most filters, and none on this list, don’t effectively remove viruses.
+If you’re filtering water in an area with harmful viruses, then using a water purification device like the SteriPen Ultralight UV Water Purifier is a good idea.

 What is the most effective water filter for trail running?